ttruga/projectTwo-udacity-blockchainengineer/README.md

 # Blockchain Data explorer

 This project implements a blockchain and a block class that allows anybody to store validated data into a transaction database.
 It also includes an REST API that connects the database with the external world.

+## Frameworks used
+* node.js - 8.11.1
+* express - 4.16.3
+* body-parser - 4.16.3

 ## Quickstart
-In order to configure the project, first get all the packages..
+In order to configure the project, first you need to install node 8.11, we recommend for this effect to use [NVM](https://github.com/creationix/nvm "NVM")
 ```
 yarn install
 ```